Wednesday

 Call the office on 01223 712340 for an initial chat about this course.

-The course runs term-time (no classes during school holidays) from November 2022 until the end of May 2023; English Functional Skills has three parts to the assessment – Reading, Writing and Speaking and Listening – you will sit all parts of the assessment by the end of the course (55 hours of lessons).
+The course runs term-time (no classes during school holidays) from November 2024 until the end of May 2025; English Functional Skills has three parts to the assessment – Reading, Writing and Speaking and Listening – you will sit all parts of the assessment by the end of the course.

 The course is fully funded by Cambridgeshire Skills – full attendance is required.
 You will complete an enrolment form, so that funding can be applied for; you will also need to provide your National Insurance number and show a form of photographic ID (passport, driving licence etc.).
 Failure to meet these criteria means that funding is withdrawn and you will be liable for the full cost of the course.
 You will be assessed through the lessons and by homework.